PRP Q & A

 The growth factors in your platelets work with other healing substances like stem cells to stimulate new tissue growth.
 The new, healthy cells replace the old, injured tissue, restoring strength and stability and relieving pain.

 Sometimes the number of platelets your body delivers to the injury site might be insufficient to complete the healing process.
-By introducing a concentrated dose of platelets in the form of PRP, your provider at AABP Integrative Pain Care triggers additional, boosted healing that can help resolve many musculoskeletal conditions.
+By introducing a concentrated dose of platelets in the form of PRP, your provider at AABP Integrative Pain Care and Wellness triggers additional, boosted healing that can help resolve many musculoskeletal conditions.

 What conditions can PRP help treat?